 The main commands are:

-- LABEL used to define the column headings.
+• LABEL used to define the column headings.
 The command format is: Serial.println (“LABEL, INT_COLUMN”);

-- DATE, TIME that allows the serial port to send data to Excel.
+• DATE, TIME that allows the serial port to send data to Excel.
 The first field is always TIME, then the fields of interest (val).
 The command format is: Serial. print (“DATE, TIME,”); Serial.println (val)

-- ROW, SET, k, which allows you to define the next line to write.
+• ROW, SET, k, allows you to define the next line to write.
 It is useful if you want to plot n data and then go back to first row and cycle.
 For example, you can plot 1000 data on the chart and then start again from the first position, in order to avoid a graph too large.
 The command format is: Serial.println (ROW, SET, 2) put the cursor in the second line next step.

 Here’s an example that shows Excel function sin (x).